nvhiii/java-notes-only/README.md

 [^1]: Please keep in mind this tutorial is based on the Windows OS as of right-now
 [^2]: The link should be the copied HTTPS link
+[^3]: Once again, please keep in mind this tutorial is based on the Windows OS as of right-now